 Selecting the sermon title will take you to the audio media player.
 Selecting a tag will sort the sermon archives by topic.

-The Charges are Dropped July 30, 2017 by Pastor Sander For those who reject the Lord Jesus as their Savior, there will be no escape on Judgement Day.
-Amos describes this “no escape” scene: a man is running from a lion, then meets a bear, he runs into his house and is...
+For those who reject the Lord Jesus as their Savior, there will be no escape on Judgement Day.
+Amos describes this “no escape” scene: a man is running from a lion, then meets a bear, he runs into his house and is bitten by a serpent.
+Let us show Jesus to the world!

 Jesus revealed to us this glimpse of life in heaven.
 This will be our life after the resurrection of all flesh.
 Meanwhile we suffer and endure pain and attacks of all kinds.
 Heaven is guaranteed.